 Note: Certain job classifications such as Psychology Interns, House Staff, Residents, Fellows, Predoctoral and Postdoctoral Fellows, Graduate Assistants (PhD Students), and Trainees are not eligible for employer contributions to the Plan.
-Graduate Assistants and MDPhD Trainees are also not eligible to make participant contributions to the Plan.
+Graduate Assistants and MDPhD Trainees are also not eligible for employee contributions to the Plan.